 Space Technology 5

-Space Technology 5 is a NASA project that involves three identical small satellites, functioning as a single 'string-of-pearls' constellation, to test new technologies and accurate multi-point measurement gathering in space.
+Space Technology 5 was a NASA project that involved three identical small satellites, functioning as a single 'string-of-pearls' constellation, to test new technologies and accurate multi-point measurement gathering in space.
 All three micro-sats were built and tested at Goddard Space Flight Center.
-Space Technology 5 (ST5) is a project of NASA's New Millennium Program.

 The mission was launched on March 22, 2006 by a Pegasus XL rocket from Vandenberg AFB into a near-Earth, Sun-synchronous polar orbit: perigee 300 kilometers (186 miles), apogee 4,500 kilometers (2,796 miles), inclination 105.6°, period 136 minutes.
-During flight validation of its technologies, ST5 may measure the effect of solar activity on the Earth's magnetosphere.
-Nominal mission duration is 90 days.
+Nominal mission duration was 90 days.
+On 30 June 2006 the satellites making up ST5 were shut down after successfully completing their technology validation mission.

-Each ST5 micro-sat weighs approximately 25 kilograms (55 pounds) when fully fueled and resembles a large birthday cake 53 centimeters (20.7 inches) across and 48 centimeters (18.7 inches) high.
+Each ST5 micro-sat weighed approximately 25 kilograms (55 pounds) when fully fueled and resembled a large birthday cake 53 centimeters (20.7 inches) across and 48 centimeters (18.7 inches) high.

 Major technologies include: